Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs The World-Famous Harrison Tulip Festival

 What Makes the Harrison Tulip Festival Special and Different?

 Apart from the fact that it’s BC’s original and largest tulip festival, and in a stunningly beautiful area, there is something else that makes the Harrison Tulip Festival special and unique.
-It’s the farm’s greenhouse operations which is the reason they grow the bulbs in the first place, and that’s very different from most other tulip festivals.
+It’s the farm’s greenhouse operations which is the reason it grows the bulbs in the first place, and that’s very different from most other tulip festivals.
 Most others just grow for the show.

 Onos Greenhouses is the largest cut tulip grower in Western Canada, supplying close to 15 million fresh-cut tulips to grocery stores and florists in BC, Alberta, Saskatchewan and Manitoba.
-They export to Washington State too (or at least they usually do).
+The farm exports to Washington State too (or at least it usually does).

-Where other farm/garden tulip experiences in the Fraser Valley and other parts of Canada are strictly for the show, the Onos family’s operation is truly a farm-based experience, which, for the family, has always been important to share with their guests.
-Growing Canadian bulbs for their greenhouse operation is the primary goal which allows the farm to open the fields for guests to enjoy the beauty of the flowers during their bloom time.
-This also explains why the farm clips the tops of its flowers before they go past their prime.
+Where other farm/garden tulip experiences in the Fraser Valley and other parts of Canada are strictly for the show, the Onos family’s operation is truly a farm-based experience, which, for the family, has always been important to share with its guests.
+Growing Canadian bulbs for its greenhouse operation is the primary goal which allows the farm to open the fields for guests to enjoy the beauty of the flowers during their bloom time.
+This also explains why the farm clips the tops of its flowers before the flowers go past their prime.
 Doing so ensures maximum quality for the bulbs.

 Tulip Festival Video

-To give you a really good idea of what to expect at the Harrison Tulip Festival, check out the video below.
-It shows scenes of the farm from 2024 which was the event’s first year at its current, new location.
-As you’ll see in the video, the place is beautiful.
-Even dogs think so!
+Check out the video below for a really good idea of what to expect at the Harrison Tulip Festival.
+The video shows scenes of the farm from 2024 which was the event’s first year at its current, new location.
+As you’ll see, the place is beautiful.

 Other Events at the Venue